Napkins. Weddings. Casual dining chains.

 As a generation of digital opportunists, millennials are rejecting the status quo and blazing a new path forward in healthcare with technology.

-- Taxis were inconvenient to orchestrate – meet Uber and Lyft.
+- Taxis were inconvenient to coordinate – meet Uber and Lyft.

-- Restaurants required dining with strangers – meet UberEats, GrubHub, and DoorDash.
+- Restaurant dining required leaving your home – meet UberEats, GrubHub, and DoorDash.

 While empowered with information about health and wellbeing, millennials have a weak understanding of health insurance.
 The payment structure for U.S. system is complex, to put it mildly.
 Provider networks, coinsurance, premiums, deductibles – the nuances are overwhelming.
 And, millennials just don’t understand.
 Actually, their parents just don’t understand either.